purestorage/helm-charts/docs/flex-csi-upgrade.md

 To achieve this use the volume import facility in PSO as documented [here](./csi-volume-import.md).

 * In this step the `volumeHandle` referenced will be the PV name prefixed by the Pure namespace, defined for your PSO installation, and a hyphen.
-THe Pure namespace setting is available in the PSO installation `values.yaml`.
+The Pure namespace setting is available in the PSO installation `values.yaml`.

   For example: